-Bachelor of Science
+Bachelor of Science in Nursing

 Nursing Major (B.S.N.)
 Courses